-We have experienced significant operating losses in each year since our inception.
-To date, our revenue has resulted from collaboration agreements, services and license fees from Dynavax Europe, and government and private agency grants.
-The grants are subject to annual review based on the achievement of milestones and other factors and will terminate in 2007.
-We anticipate that we will incur substantial additional operating losses for the foreseeable future.
-These losses have been, and will continue to be, principally the result of the various costs associated with our research and development activities.
-We expect our losses to increase primarily as a consequence of our continuing product development efforts.
+We have experienced significant net losses in each year since our inception.
+Our accumulated deficit was \$361.3 million as of September 30, 2011.
+To date, our revenue has resulted from collaboration agreements, services and license fees from our customers and customers of Rhein Biotech GmbH ("Rhein" or "Dynavax Europe"), and government and private agency grants.
+The grants are subject to annual review based on the achievement of milestones and other factors.
+We anticipate that we will incur substantial additional net losses in future years as a result of our continuing investment in research and development activities.